The best waterproof jackets 2024: brave the elements with these top-rated hard and softshells

 -

-US version uses Pertex instead of Gore-Tex and has a lower HH rating
+US version uses Pertex with a lower HH rating than Gore-Tex

-This lightweight but extremely weatherproof outer jacket from Salewa is every bit as stylish as you’d expect from the Italian mountain specialists.
-Made with Gore-Tex Paclite, it has highly impressive figures when it comes to breathability and levels of waterproofing, and even the pockets are designed to keep the elements out.
+This stylish lightweight but extremely weatherproof outer jacket from Salewa is made with Gore-Tex Paclite and it shows.
+It has highly impressive figures when it comes to breathability and levels of waterproofing, and even the pockets are designed to keep the elements out.
 The level of protection offered is even more impressive when you consider the price tag, which is very reasonable for a technical piece of alpine trail and peak-ready apparel such as this.
-And it’s made with 100% recycled polyester, with a PFC-free durable water repellent (DWR) finish, so the environmental creds are excellent too.
+And it’s made with 100% recycled polyester, with a PFC-free durable water repellent (DWR) finish, so the eco creds are excellent too.

 Read our full Salewa Puez Paclite GTX review